dr-itz/redmine_workflow_enhancements/README.md

 ## Installation

-Installing the plugin requires these steps:
+Installing the plugin requires these steps.
+From within the Redmine root
+directory:

  1. **Get the plugin**